EricMFink/ProfessionalResponsibility/_drafts/AdvertisingQuestions&Answers.md

 ### Question 11.

 The correct answer is B. Under Rule 7.2(b), a lawyer is prohibited from giving anything of value in exchange for recommending the lawyer's services, with certain exceptions.
 One of those exceptions is that an attorney may pay the usual charges of an attorney referral service if the service is not for profit or is a "qualified referral service," which means that it has been approved by the appropriate regulatory authority.
 Answer A is incorrect because regulatory approval is not necessary if the service is non-profit, as it is here.
 Answer C is incorrect because Antonio is allowed to pay the usual charges of such a non profit service.
 Answer B. is, therefore, correct.
 Answer D. is wrong because it is not enough that Antonio does not own or operate the service, although those would be relevant factors if he tried to obtain regulatory approval for a referral service.
 See Comment 6 to Rule 7.2.
-If, for example, the service was for profit and not "qualified,” payments to the service would be improper even if Antonio did not own or operate it.
+If, for example, the service was for profit and not "qualified," payments to the service would be improper even if Antonio did not own or operate it.
 Answer B. is correct.

 ### Question 12.